 Although we are a medium-sized church, you will find us bursting with ministry activity!
 Enjoy ice cream?
 Help our Big Scoop ministry plan this annual fundraiser and festival.
 Looking for a group to share stories with?
 Join Story Writers.
 Maybe you're just looking for food and fellowship?
 The Dinner Buddies are your answer, sure to make a relaxing evening.
 With more than 30 ministries, we have something for everyone.

-The Altar Guild is a volunteer group of the parish whose ministry is to care for the altar, vestments, and altar linens of the parish.
-Altar Guild members prepare the sanctuary for the services and clean up afterwards.
-They also prepare the sanctuary for special occasions such as Christmas, Easter, funerals, and weddings.
+The Altar Guild is a volunteer group of women and men in the parish whose ministry is most sacred and vital.
+Their duty is to assist the Rector in creating worship services for all that are both spiritual and beautiful.
+The Altar Guild members care for the altar, vestments, and altar linens of the parish.
+Altar Guild members prepare the sanctuary for the services, including preparing the altar for the Eucharist, clean up afterwards, and also prepare the sanctuary for special occasions such as Christmas, Easter, funerals, and weddings.

 AMIGOS DE JESUS

-Amigos de Jesus is an ecumenical program that reaches out to the Hispanic community in Wimberley.
+Amigos de Jesus is a St. Stephen's outreach ministry and a 501(c)(3) non-profit with assistance from a number of different Christian area churches.
+The ministry reaches out to the Hispanic community in Wimberley.
 Its mission is based upon Matthew 25:40: "Truly I say to you, as you did it to one of the least of these, you did it to me."

 Amigos de Jesus efforts are focused in 5 areas: